charlesbreton/charlesbreton.github.io/_posts/2015-08-11-most-cited-ps.md

 * More diversity early on in terms of journals but overall it’s pretty similar (17 for PS, 14 for Soc).

-Feel free to comment on these via Twitter (@charlesbreton).
+Feel free to comment on these via Twitter (just below).
 I’ll update this post if need be.
 There’s no comment section here…no time to moderate.